maidsafe-archive/MaidSafe-Vault/docs/account_transfer.md

 ##Overview

 Account transfer resembles network sync with a noticeable exception that there is at least one node less to consider.
 By definition a node has altered, by either disappearing or indeed possibly joining.
 So worst case scenario there will be a maximum of three other nodes with the info we require.
 An account transfer packet be delivered to a node from another node in this proximity group of 16 at any time based on any churn at all in the proximity group.

+The reason we always consider a node less is rather complex, but if a node 'moves in' to the group then one is pushed out, so why not use it's account?
+The reason is that as this change occurs we cannot know did the 5th node get a new message or the new node.
+To alleviate this conscern there is a hard rul in place, if a node syncronises any action it writes it to the database.
+If a later account transfer happens on that key and there is already a record in the database, its condered the latest as it happened via a sync message.
+If the new node missed the syn message the remaining threee should (may) have synced that action and will transfer it via an account transfer message, this will be writte to the database.
+This rule covers a huge amount of eodge cases, but may leave a very small amount of error in the account transfer, this error is aniticipated to be resolved in further account tranfers wehre the error ill be outvoted (so to speak) by the remaining correct values of the majority of the nodes.

 The routing library will present an interface that allows upper layers to query any changes to the proximity group.
-This is defined in
+This is defined in the section below.

+##Assumptions

+Routing will fire a signal of proximity group change.
+This will include an object (node_change or churn)) that allows queries to be made on that change.
+This API will allow upper layers to query each state key they have and return an object that states the key/value should be either:

+1: Deleted
+2: Sent on to at least 1 node (possibly more than 1)
+3: Left as is

 ##Implementation